 Why would we need to take cannabinoids if our body is already creating them?

 Keep in mind that the endocannabinoid system is a system of “homeostasis” in our body working at a cellular level, supporting other systems to operate at their peak performance levels.

-When any of our biological systems are off balance, producing too much of one thing and not enough of another, there is disease.
+When any of our biological systems are off-balance, producing too much of one thing and not enough of another, there is a disease.

 It is believed that when our body’s endocannabinoid system isn’t signally and functioning optimally due to a deficiency in endocannabinoid levels, we suffer from what is called Clinical Endocannabinoid Deficiency (CED).

 The greatest evidence for Clinical Endocannabinoid Deficiency is shown to be present for migraine, fibromyalgia, irritable bowel syndrome (IBS) sufferers, and many other chronic illnesses.